Hero1984/Car_Tail_Lamp_Control/README.md

 * Create new project on Vivado with Basys3 Board selected.
 * Create files for each design, simulation, Constraint.
 * Original code has commented out clock for simulation.
-If you would like to do simulation,<\n>
+If you would like to do simulation,</n>
 make sure uncomment clock and comment out slow clock.

 ### Dependencies